 Common Car Accident Injuries

-Car accidents victims can sustain any number of different injuries and multiple factors can contribute to the type and degree of injury or injuries they suffer.
+Car accident victims can sustain any number of different injuries and multiple factors can contribute to the type and degree of injury or injuries they suffer.

 Some of the most frequently occurring car accident injuries in Mississippi include: